Hae Un Lee: Early life

-Hae Un Lee was born in Japanese Korea in 1942.
+Hae Un Lee was born in Jecheon, Chūseihoku-dō (North Chungcheong Province), Korea, Empire of Japan in 1942.
 He was educated at Dongguk University in South Korea, where he received a degree in economics and a graduate degree in business.

 Career

 During the 1970s, Lee worked in Seoul for ten years at the Ministry of Health and Social Affairs, as an investigator of drug traffickers.
 Dissatisfied with Seoul's overpopulation and its poor education for his children, Lee decided to move his family to the United States in 1980.
 He stayed with relatives who lived in Las Vegas, although he did not intend to live there permanently.
 A friend had already persuaded Lee to work as a dry cleaner in New York, but Lee disliked the job and returned to Las Vegas after a month.
 Lee was depressed that he could only get menial and temporary jobs, the result of not knowing how to speak English.